Trojan Horse Award 2024

 The winner of this year's Trojan Horse Award was:

-Many congratulations to xxx for winning the 2024 Trojan Horse Award!
+Many congratulations to Georgios Tsakonas for winning the 2024 Trojan Horse Award!